ChangePlaces/panthere/README.md

     phpunit tests/E2eTest.php

+`static::createPantherClient()` takes the host address and port number as two optional args.
+If your tests appear to hang, change the port number from 9000 to another. e.g. `static::createPantherClient('127.0.0.1', 9001);`

 ### A Polymorph Feline

 If you are testing a Symfony application, `PantherTestCase` automatically extends the `WebTestCase` class.
 It means